 Houses on Adam's creek.The sun was below the yard so it didn't take long for a few of the crew to consume half a bottle of Irish whiskey, (I won't say who, but one of their names begins with R), to celebrate our safe landfall.

 Needless to say, I have some work to do before the first exploration of our new sailing grounds.
-Poor old Perky’s cooling water pipes proved to be almost entirely clogged to the point that I was amazed he worked at all.
-These had to be completely dismantled and cleaned out from the water inlet to the exhaust, including the heat exchanger, inlet and exhaust manifolds and both the seawater and freshwater pumps. (engine repair story) I can't believe all that silt came from the grounding in the Intracoastal on our first attempt to make the passage.
-It had probably built up over years from other lesser groundings
+Poor old Perky Perkin’s cooling water pipes proved to be almost completely clogged to the point that I was amazed he worked at all.
+These had to be completely dismantled and cleaned out from the water inlet to the exhaust, including the heat exchanger, inlet and exhaust manifolds and both the seawater and freshwater pumps.
+I can't believe all that silt came from the grounding in the Intracoastal on our first attempt to make the passage.
+It had probably built up over years. from other lesser groundings

 I repaired the fuel problem by installing a new pipe and it is now working fine.
 I am planing to clean both tanks and polish the remaining fuel.